element-hq/element-web/README.md

 Running as a Desktop app
 ========================

-Riot can also be run as a desktop app, wrapped in electron.
+Riot can also be run as a desktop app, wrapped in Electron.
 You can download a pre-built version from https://riot.im/download/desktop/ or, if you prefer, build it yourself.